tobento-ch/service-notifier/README.md

 #### Accessing Storage Notifications

-Once notifications are store, you can retrieve the notifications using the repository from the channel:
+Once notifications are stored, you can retrieve the notifications using the repository from the channel:

 ```php
 $channel = $channels->get(name: 'storage/database');